pooyamb/basteh/README.md

 ## Usage

-After you picked an implementor:
+After you picked an implementer:

 ```rust
 use actix_storage::{Storage, Format};